Peruzal/xamarin-forms-guide/docs/navigation/carousel.md

+description: The CarouselPage is used to swipe pages form side to side to navigate between them.
+Its mainly used displaying pictures.

 # Using a Carousel Page

 The CarouselPage is used to swipe pages form side to side to navigate between them.
 Its mainly used displaying pictures.